jdumm/llh-combiner/README.md

                         Set to correct bias of the following files.
   --hide                Set to not show the plots.
   --unblinded           Set to get the p-value of the unblinded data.
+  --save [SAVE]         Set to save the most usefull plots with SAVE as a name extension.
 ```

 ##### Usage example